 Having a really consistent behaviour management policy and processes could also save you time in the long run.
 If staff know exactly what to do, where to go for support, and when to escalate issues then they’ll be able to spend less time weighing up different options.

-To reduce the workload in your school that comes with behaviour management, draft up your policy and processes and communicate this to your team regularly.
+To focus on reducing workload in your school that comes with behaviour management, draft up your policy and processes and communicate this to your team regularly.
 This can help everyone in the school to streamline this aspect of their day-to-day work.

 10. Invest in Time-Saving EdTech